zjquid/crane/README.md

-# crane
+# the tea crane
-arduino crane that makes you tea
+it's a crane that makes you tea